glf30/2a-props/exercise/README.md

 ### Rendering

 Pass the data as props to their respective components.
-Display the props for each component however you would like.
+Display the props for each component however you would like while also taking into account the following:

+- If the movie has a rating of **4.2 or higher**, display:
+  **"Critically Acclaimed"**

 - If the actor is **50 or older**, display:
   **"Veteran Actor"**